rhrh0619/python-crypto-graphs-project/README.md

 # python-crypto-graphs-project
-This python code plots cryptocurrency graphs in real time by getting data from the internet.
+This python code plots crypocurrency graphs in real time by getting data from the internet.
+Additionally, it also compares two crypto currency graphs in realtime by plotting them on the same plain.